nomadicpeople/linux_tutorial/docs/08-Remote-Work/03-Remote-Development_Visual_Code.md

 3.Remote - WSL: Install the Windows Subsystem for Linux along with your preferred Linux distribution.
 (Note that WSL2 support is experimental.)

 4.Remote - Containers: Install and configure Docker for your operating system.

-    Windows / macOS:
+    - Windows / macOS:
     Install Docker Desktop 2.0+ for Mac/Windows.
 Windows 10 Home (2004+) requires Docker Desktop 2.2+ and the WSL2 back-end.
 (Docker Toolbox is not supported.)
-        If not using WSL2 on Windows, right-click on the Docker task bar item, select Settings / Preferences and update Resources > File Sharing with any locations your source code is kept.
-See tips and tricks for troubleshooting.
     To enable the Windows WSL2 back-end: Right-click on the Docker taskbar item and select Settings.
 Check Use the WSL2 based engine and verify your distribution is enabled under Resources > WSL Integration.

-    Linux:
+    - Linux:
     Follow the official install instructions for Docker CE/EE 18.06+.
 If you use Docker Compose, follow the Docker Compose 1.21+ install directions.
     Add your user to the docker group by using a terminal to run: sudo usermod -aG docker $USER Sign out and back in again so this setting takes effect.

 ## Getting Started